JamesWoolfenden/terraform-for-data/docs/lesson1.md

     "ReservationId": "r-07540918b65b09424"
 }
 ```

-If I change the provisioned instance, In anyway, there is no easy way of knowing what has changed and there's no way of knowing what it is supposed to be.
+Ive got a new instance i-0529e7f9f72b02a53, but if I change the provisioned instance, In anyway, there is no easy way of knowing what has changed and there's no way of knowing what it is supposed to be.

-In Terraform, the same instance in code, stating how the instance should be:
+Below is the same thing In Terraform, in code, stating how the instance should be:

 ```terraform
 resource "aws_instance" "example" {